Mental Health

 These time-fillers are perfect for when you want to entertain yourself and create something beautiful:

-• Paint or Craft: Create or doodle with watercolours.
+• Painting and Crafting: Create or doodle with watercolours.

-• Write: Start a journal, pen poetry, or dive into storytelling by writing about yourself, with you as the ‘main role.’
+• Writing: Start a journal, pen poetry, or dive into storytelling by writing about yourself as a ‘main role.’

 • Photography: Capture the beauty around you, like breathtaking sunsets or candid moments with friends.